-&lt;sup>2 WHITE HOUSE LEGAL AID INTERAGENCY ROUNDTABLE, ACCESS TO JUSTICE IN FEDERAL ADMINISTRATIVE PROCEEDINGS: NONLAWYER ASSISTANCE AND OTHER STRATEGIES 1 (2023) [hereinafter WH-LAIR REPORT].
+3 WHITE HOUSE LEGAL AID INTERAGENCY ROUNDTABLE, ACCESS TO JUSTICE IN FEDERAL ADMINISTRATIVE PROCEEDINGS: NONLAWYER ASSISTANCE AND OTHER STRATEGIES 1 (2023) [hereinafter WH-LAIR REPORT].

-&lt;sup>3 Pamela Herd, Donald Moynihan, & Amy Widman, Identifying and Reducing Burdens in Administrative Processes 41 (Dec.
+4 Pamela Herd, Donald Moynihan, & Amy Widman, Identifying and Reducing Burdens in Administrative Processes 41 (Dec.
 5, 2023) (report to the Admin.
 Conf. of the U.S.).

-&lt;sup>4 Admin.
-Conf. of the U.S., Recommendation 2016-6, Self-Represented Parties in Administrative Proceedings, 81 Fed.
-Reg.
-94319 (Dec.
-23, 2016); see also, Admin.
-Conf. of the U.S., Recommendation 86-1, Nonlawyer Assistance and Representation, 51 Fed.
-Reg.
-25641 (July 16, 1986); WH-LAIR REPORT, supra note 2, at 19 ("Studies have shown that legal assistance improves legal outcomes.").
+5 Recommendation 2016-6, supra note 1, at 94,320; see also, Recommendation 86-1, supra note 2, at 25,642; WH-LAIR REPORT, supra note 3, at 19 ("Studies show that legal assistance improves legal outcomes.").

-&lt;sup>5 See Amy Widman, Nonlawyer Assistance and Representation (Oct.
-2, 2024) (draft report to the Admin.
+6 See Amy Widman, Nonlawyer Assistance and Representation (Dec.
+9, 2024) (report to the Admin.
 Conf. of the U.S.).

-in agency adjudications to be represented by qualified or accredited nonlawyers.
-In many instances, the decision maker (whether or not an administrative law judge) makes an informal determination whether a representative is "qualified," but some adjudicative systems provide for a formal accreditation system to determine which nonlawyer representatives are qualified to practice in those systems.
+in agency adjudications to be represented by qualified or accredited nonlawyers.7 In many instances, the decision maker (whether or not an administrative law judge) makes an informal determination whether a representative is "qualified," but some adjudicative systems provide for a formal accreditation system to determine which nonlawyer representatives are qualified to practice in those systems.8